rashmika157/SevaBots/README.md

 3. Specify the runtime command as `gunicorn app:app` (ensure you add `gunicorn` to your requirements if hosted externally).
 4. The service will naturally boot and serve up both your HTML interface and your backend routing logic underneath the same domain.

-## Authors
-Developed to streamline civic engagement and scheme distribution.